bitboxer/parenting/README.md

 # Parenting

-One of the best advices someone told us was this:
+One of the best pieces of advice I got for parenting was this:

 > Never listen to parenting advice by people with only
 > one kid.